Do You Need an Environmental Whistleblower Lawyer?

-What laws protect Environmental Whistleblowers?
+What laws protect environmental whistleblowers?

-Six federal environmental laws include provisions protecting whistleblowers:
+Six federal laws include provisions protecting environmental whistleblowers:

-1. Water Pollution Act;
+- The Federal Water Pollution Control Act;

-2. Safe Drinking Water Act;
+- The Safe Drinking Water Act;

-3. Solid Waste Disposal Act;
+- The Solid Waste Disposal Act; and

-4. Toxic Substances Control Act;
+- The Toxic Substances Control Act.

 What activity is protected?

 Employees participate in protected activity when they (1) report internally a violation of the environmental statutes; (2) commence or are about to commence a proceeding for violation of federal environmental laws; (3) testify or are about to testify in any such proceeding; or (4) assist or participate in such proceedings that may implicate violations of environmental regulations.
-Specific examples include:
+Specific examples have included:

-2. Submitting a letter to shipyard commander detailing environmental violations;
+- Submitting a letter to shipyard commander detailing environmental violations;

-4. Expressing concerns about improper asbestos removal in a school; and
+- Expressing concerns about improper asbestos removal in a school; and

-5. Refusing to work when working conditions are unsafe or unhealthy.
+- Refusing to work when working conditions are unsafe or unhealthy.

-1. The employee engaged in protected activity;
+- He or she engaged in protected activity;

 What retaliatory acts are prohibited under federal environmental laws?